-The major requires 40 credits consisting of 11 courses and a senior thesis (CPLT-401 and 402), in addition to the core requirements and any prerequisites determined by individual departments.
+The major requires 10 courses plus a full-year senior thesis sequence (CPLT-401 and 402) for a total of 36 credits, in addition to core requirements and any prerequisites determined by individual language departments.
 Students develop an intellectually coherent program in consultation with the Program Director.
 Each program of study consists of the following required courses:

 - 1 Introduction to Comparative Literature (CPLT-090)